-Do you find yourself underwhelmed by the credit card rewards you receive when paying at the pump?
+Do you find yourself underwhelmed by the credit card rewards you receive when paying at the pump in 2023?

 If you run up a sizable tab at the gas station each month, you may find that a rewards credit card that’s optimized for gas purchases is worth your while.